-For more information on what's involved in the legal process, watch our step-by-step guide to compensation.
+Want more information on the compensation claims process?
+Watch our step-by-step guide to compensation below.

 If you or a loved one has an asbestos disease, contact the team today to find out if you have a claim.